codingnooob/blogbranch/blog-link-analyzer/README.md

    - List of linked posts with titles and authors
    - Confidence scores for each link
    - Expandable nested links (for internal links)
+4. **AI Features** (optional setup required):
+   - Click the AI status banner to configure AI provider
+   - Use 🤖 buttons to summarize individual blog posts
+   - Click "Summarize Current Page" for the current article
+   - Configure settings like caching, model selection, and API keys
-4. Use the search and filter options to find specific posts
+5. Use the search and filter options to find specific posts
-5. Click on any post to open it in a new tab
+6. Click on any post to open it in a new tab

+### AI Setup Quick Start

+1. Click the AI status banner (appears when extension is first used)
+2. Choose your AI provider:
+   - **OpenAI**: Fast and reliable (requires API key)
+   - **Ollama**: Free and private (requires local installation)
+   - **Anthropic**: Advanced reasoning (requires API key)
+3. Enter your API key (not required for Ollama)
+4. Click "Test Connection" to verify setup
+5. Start summarizing!

+📖 **For detailed AI setup instructions**, see [QUICK_START.md](QUICK_START.md) or [AI_FEATURES.md](AI_FEATURES.md)

 ## Architecture